suzannepk/mpi_parallel/README.md

 You will need to:

 - Initialize MPI
+- Calculate a chunk size based on N.
 - Create local a,b and c variables
-- calculate a chunk size based on N.
-- scatter chuncks of a and b differnt ranks
+- scatter chuncks of a and b differnt ranks ( there are also clever ways of solving this with using only index math) To

+**Suzanne To Do**: Guide them in to writing the parallel code.
+Explain that this is only one way to slove the paralleliszation

 ```
 #include <stdio.h>